playgen/SUGAR-SocialGamification/articles/Users.md

 # Users
 Users are individuals interacting with the system.
 They may fulfil a range of roles including player, game master, game admin, teacher or system admin.
-Users can have metadata associated with them, such as 'nice name', '
+Users can have metadata associated with them, such as nice name, profile image and bio.

 ## Features
 * CRUD users
 * Search users (name/id)
 * CRUD user metadata
+	* User Name
+	* User Bio
+	* User profile icon

 ## API